toolleeo/cli-apps/README.md

 * [DocToc](https://github.com/thlorenz/doctoc) - Generates table of contents for Markdown files inside local git repository.
 Links are compatible with anchors generated by GitHub or other sites.
 * [Frogmouth](https://github.com/Textualize/frogmouth) - A Markdown viewer / browser for the terminal.
-* [glow](https://github.com/charmbracelet/glow) - Render Markdown on the CLI, with pizzazz!
+* [glow](https://github.com/charmbracelet/glow) - TUI that renders Markdown files, with keybindings similar to `less` and support for styles and cloud encrypted storing
 * [Grip](https://github.com/joeyespo/grip) - GitHub Readme Instant Preview - Preview Markdown files as GitHub would render them.
 * [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
 * [mdBook](https://github.com/rust-lang/mdBook) - Create book from Markdown files.
 * [mdcat](https://github.com/swsnr/mdcat) - cat for Markdown
 * [mdformat](https://github.com/executablebooks/mdformat) - Mdformat is an opinionated Markdown formatter that can be used to enforce a consistent style in Markdown files.
 * [mdt](https://github.com/robolab-pavia/mdt) - MarkDown in the Terminal.
 A Markdown viewer with themes defined by JSON files and interactive mode to open links and word-wrapping adaptable to the terminal width.
-* [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer for the terminal.
+* [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer with themes
 * [Textual Markdown Browser](https://github.com/willmcgugan/textual-markdown) - Experimental "Markdown browser" for the terminal, built with Textual.

 ## <a name="networking"></a>Networking